emtiyazaly/RGB/README.md

 # RGB
-Detils will be presented at a later stage in time.
+Details alonge with documentation will be presented at a later stage in time.
+Till then bare with me.